mhuebert/inside-out/README.md

 io.github.mhuebert/inside-out {:git/sha "..."}
 ```

-A tool for writing forms.
+A tool for writing web forms.
 Syntax is minimal, and lets us focus on essential concerns: what is our target
 data structure?
 From what fields is it composed?
 How should these fields behave?

 ### Features